-Kimiko Hirai Soldati is in her sixth year as the volunteer assistant diving coach at Purdue, joining her husband, Adam, on the deck of the Boilermaker Aquatic Center.
+Kimiko Hirai Soldati is in her eighth year as the volunteer assistant diving coach at Purdue, joining her husband, Adam, on the deck of the Boilermaker Aquatic Center.

 A 2004 member of the U.S. Olympic diving team, Soldati's list of accomplishments in athletics and academics is nearly endless.
 Her most recent accolades include 3-meter championships at the 2004 U.S. National and Olympic Trial meets and a 10-meter synchronized title with Laura Wilkinson at the 2004 American Cup.

 Soldati began her collegiate career at Colorado State but transferred to Indiana for the start of the 1994-95 season.
 After one year of redshirting, Soldati qualified for her first NCAA Championships and won the national title off the 1-meter.
 For her efforts, she was selected IU's Female Athlete of the Year in 1996.